Salesforce workload

 Step 1: Create a Salesforce user for Keepit

 Keepit requires a Salesforce user account with administrative privileges to back up and restore data and metadata.
-We recommend creating a dedicated user rather than using an existing account.
+Create a dedicated user rather than using an existing account.

 1. In Salesforce, go to Setup > Users > New User.